shesek/spark-wallet/README.md

 Supports the core functions of a lightning wallet: sending, receiving and history.

-Does not (yet) support peers and channels management, which is expected to be managed using the RPC.
+Does not (yet) support peers and channels management, which are expected to be managed using the RPC for now.

 TODO: screenshots, explain currency/theme/expert controls, etc